vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Trader Joe's, but the line there was too long.
 So, I just ordered a spinach masala dosa at Udupi Palace.
 I was in the restaurant at around 4:50 PM.

+## Sunday July 26

+I weent to downtown Berkley.
+I bought groceries from Trader Joe's (checked out at 5:06 PM) and then ordered a spinach masala dosa from Udupi Palace.